Frequently Asked Questions

 The Urgent Care Centre will be run by the Acute Care Hospital and staffed by hospital emergency physicians and emergency workers from the Acute Care Hospital.

-Unlike a typical walk-in clinic, the UCC will include diagnostic imaging including a CT scanner, and laboratory services to allow physicians and other clinical staff to treat and diagnose more patient issues on-site.
+Unlike a typical walk-in clinic, the UCC will include diagnostic imaging, including a CT scanner, and laboratory services to allow physicians and other clinical staff to treat and diagnose more patient issues on-site.

-Because it is part of the hospital system, patients can be admitted to the hospital from the UCC.
+Because it is part of the hospital system, patients can be admitted to the hospital from the hospital's UCC.

 |